 3. Upper Gauley

 There's a reason the Upper Gauley is ranked as one of the top five rivers to raft in the world.
-It is heart-pumping extreme whitewater rafting at its best.
+It is heart-pumping extreme white water rafting at its best.
 The river provides non-stop action, with consistent Class IV and Class V rapids that drop you more than 335 feet in a 13-mile stretch.
 This trip is for experienced rafters only.

 While the exhilaration is unmatched, it is an aggressive and exhausting trip that requires precision and skill to endure the intense 60-plus rapids.
 You will experience the "Big 5" on this river, which is a series of steep, consistent, voluminous Class V rapids, in between large boulders, that will take your breath away.

 The ultimate adrenaline rush on the Upper Gauley is in the fall during what is referred to as "Gauley Season."
-This is when water is released from Summersville Dam, creating the most intense whitewater of the year.
+This is when water is released from Summersville Dam, creating the most intense white water of the year.
 If you go in late October, plan on a wet suit and water shoes.
 It will be the most adrenaline-filled experience of your life, and possibly the coldest.

 4. Lower Gauley

 In between the sections of rapids, this 17-mile stretch of river has calmer pools, so you can float and swim for part of the trip.
 The Lower Gauley, while considered extreme, is best for intermediate rafters, who want to kick things up a notch and for those who want some time to turn their heads and enjoy the scenery.

 True adventure seekers can combine the Upper Gauley and Lower Gauley into one trip.
 The most popular time for this trip is in the fall.
 The Upper Gauley water in the months of September and October is especially intense.
 It can also be quite cold, so plan on wearing a wetsuit and be ready for a memorable trip.

-5. Shenandoah River
+5. Cheat River

-The Shenandoah River does not get as much attention for whitewater rafting as the New River, but it is worth consideration if you are looking for a new whitewater adventure.
+The Shenandoah River does not get as much attention for white water rafting as the New River, but it is worth consideration if you are looking for a new white water adventure.
 It's near Harpers Ferry, West Virginia, where the Shenandoah River meets the Potomac River.

 This trip is slower paced and a shorter time commitment.
 You can do this trip in approximately three hours.

 More Related Articles on PlanetWare.com

 West Virginia Adventures: If are spending more time in the state and wondering how to spend your time, see our list of the top attractions in West Virginia.
 You might want to plan a few more days to enjoy some of the other types of outdoor adventures in this scenic playground.

 Where to Stay in West Virginia: Lodging is easy to find throughout West Virginia depending on your desired experience and budget.
 Private cabins and camping near some of the parks offer a rustic adventure, or you can find mainstream hotels in the towns.